Talk to an Expert

 Responsibility for Authorization for Extended Procedures (EPR)

-After checking the submitted documents and being satisfied with the extended producers' responsibility plan, the Central Pollution Control Board or the State Pollution Control Board for EPR authorization for E-waste.
+After checking the submitted necessary papers and being satisfied with the extended producers' responsibility plan, the Central Pollution Control Board or the State Pollution Control Board for EPR authorization for E-waste.

 Validity of EPR (Extended Producers Responsibility)